ohmyzsh/ohmyzsh/plugins/nvm/README.md

 - **`NVM_AUTOLOAD`**: if `NVM_AUTOLOAD` is set to `1`, the plugin will automatically load a node version when if finds a [`.nvmrc` file](https://github.com/nvm-sh/nvm#nvmrc) in the current working directory indicating which node version to load.

+To enable a setting, set and export it in your zshrc file, for example `export NVM_AUTOLOAD=1`.